creyesmz/cicd_repo_tech_talk_university/README.md

 ![](./images/dh_003.png)

-And that's it, now you have your DockerHub account
+And that's it, now you have your DockerHub account :D

 ![](./images/dh_004.png)

+### Github Account

+1.